Best-by-feb132024/Sakura-Dungeon-NPC-stat-growth-mod/README.md

 ## Credits

 Modify and use this code however you want without credit.
-It's a mod for a horribly balanced 6 year old ecchi dungeon crawler that no one plays.If you're interested in modding I have a really incomplete guide document I will upload sometime.
+It's a mod for a horribly balanced 6 year old ecchi dungeon crawler that no one plays.